paypal/paypal-ios/v2_MIGRATION_GUIDE.md

 # Migrating from Delegates to Completion Handlers

 ## Overview
-Version 2.0-beta of the SDK transitions from the delgate-based payment flows to completion handler-based flows.
+Version 2.0-beta of the SDK transitions from the delgate-based flows to completion handler-based flows.
 This change simplifies the integration and provides better compatibility with modern async/await patterns.

 ### Key Changes